Skip to footer content

 renderer.RenderingOptions.CssMediaType = IronPdf.Rendering.PdfCssMediaType.Screen;

-// Render a webpage URL to PDF
+// Render the URL to PDF

 pdf.SaveAs("webpage.pdf");